aimaneth/365coin-/README.md

 # 365Coin Platform

+> This is a commissioned project developed for a client's cryptocurrency platform requirements.

 A modern and secure cryptocurrency platform built with React, featuring presale functionality, wallet management, and real-time transaction tracking.
+The platform was developed as a custom solution to meet specific client requirements for their ICO launch.

+## Project Overview

+This platform was commissioned to provide:
+- A seamless token presale experience
+- Multiple cryptocurrency payment options
+- Real-time tracking and monitoring
+- Secure wallet management
+- Professional and responsive user interface

 ## Features